Back to LLD Concepts

 • You need a constructor or instance state in the base

-• Template Method pattern — the algorithm skeleton belongs here
+• Template Method pattern — algorithm skeleton belongs here

 Feature Comparison